 35 Awesome Things To Do In DC Over Thanksgiving

 It starts with the White House’s annual Pardoning of the Thanksgiving Turkey and it’s all uphill from there.
-Washington, D.C. embraces the holidays wholeheartedly and the entire district comes together with lights and decorations, holiday markets, parades, and more.
-Join in on the merriment while you already have family and friends gathered for Thanksgiving!
+Washington, D.C. embraces the holiday season wholeheartedly and the entire district comes together with lights and decorations, holiday markets, parades, and more.

 Washington DC Thanksgiving